 Task lists are used for managing work in a hierarchical way, with summary tasks and subtasks appearing in a single list.
 Tasks can have start and end dates, can be assigned to people in your organization, and can be included in an illustrated timeline.
 Learn more about adding tasks to your project.

 When you create a team site, a OneNote 2013 shared notebook is automatically created as part of the site.
 You can use this notebook to capture, compile, and share information.
-(This feature is available only if you have signed up with an Office 365 suite that includes Office Online support.)
+(This feature is available only if you have signed up with an Office 365 suite that includes Office for the web support.)